Is your medicine cabinet full of expired drugs or medications you no longer use? How should you dispose of them?

-Drugs such as powerful narcotic pain relievers and other controlled substances carry instructions for flushing to reduce the danger of unintentional use or overdose and illegal abuse.
+Some prescription drugs such as powerful narcotic pain relievers and other controlled substances carry instructions for flushing to reduce the danger of unintentional use or overdose and illegal abuse.

 For example, the fentanyl patch, an adhesive patch that delivers a potent pain medicine through the skin, comes with instructions to flush used or leftover patches.
-Too much fentanyl can cause severe breathing problems and lead to death in babies, children, pets, and even adults, especially those who have not been prescribed the medicine.
+Too much fentanyl can cause severe breathing problems and lead to death in babies, children, pets and even adults, especially those who have not been prescribed the medicine.

-Nonetheless, FDA does not want to add drug residues into water systems unnecessarily, says Hunter.
-The agency reviewed its drug labels to identify products with disposal directions recommending flushing or disposal down the sink.
-This continuously revised listing can be found at FDA’s Web page on Disposal of Unused Medicines.
+FDA reviewed drug labels to identify products with disposal directions recommending flushing down the sink or toilet.
+This continuously updated listing can be found at FDA’s Web page on Disposal of Unused Medicines.

 This article appears on FDA's Consumer Updates page, which features the latest on all FDA-regulated products.

-Updated April 14, 2011
+Published: April 28, 2011

 Stay informed on consumer health information, including practical health and wellness tips, and the latest safety info on FDA-regulated products and public health issues.
 Subscribe to Consumer Update email notifications.